 Prior to becoming a writer, I had an unusually interesting professional life, doing legal transactional work for technology companies during a time of explosive growth in Silicon Valley.

 Between graduating from Vanderbilt with a degree in French literature (it never having occurred to me I'd have to earn a living) and starting Stanford Law School fifteen years later as a single parent of two young children, I found my way to California at the peak of the hippie revolution.

 I've been a newspaper reporter in Houston and partner in a Silicon Valley law firm, a high school teacher and executive of a software company.
-I've advocated for the U.S. software industry in Washington and Brussels and Beijing, chaired the administrative board of the Palo Alto United Methodist Church and led encounter groups and Al-Anon groups and support groups for spasmodic dysphonia.
+I've advocated for the U.S. software industry in Washington and Brussels and Beijing as Chair of the Business Software Alliance, chaired the administrative board of the Palo Alto United Methodist Church and led encounter groups and Al-Anon groups and support groups for spasmodic dysphonia.

-Every summer Nat and I host Cousin Camp for our seven children and their families, including eight wonderful grandchildren.
+I live in Palo Alto, California with my husband Nathaniel Sterling, former Executive Director of the California Law Revision Commission.
+Every summer Nat and I host Cousin Camp for our seven children and their families, including our ten grandchildren.